ianhaddock/motorsort/README.md

     docker.io/ianhaddock/motorsort
 ```

-* When the container starts the custom folder will be populated with the default images and track files.
+* When the container starts the custom folder will be populated with image and track files.
-* Any updates you make in this directory will be used on the next run instead of the default images.
+* Any updates made in this directory will be used on the next run.
-* If you want to go back to the defaults: stop the container, erase the local custom folder contents, and start the container again.
+* To start over: stop the container, erase the local custom folder contents, and start the container again.
-* Poster and Background images are not overwritten on each run, remove existing show.png and background.jpg files to see your changes.
+* Images are not overwritten on each run, remove any existing show.png and background.jpg files to see your changes.

 For the best results:
 * Poster art should be 600x900 .jpg files and will be reformatted (squished) to fit 600x900 otherwise.